Nolan Gorman Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks sixth in the league.

-- The Reds have the 28th-ranked team ERA among all league pitching staffs (5.04).
+- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.11).

-- Reds pitchers combine to rank 22nd in baseball in home runs given up (59 total, 1.3 per game).
+- The Reds rank 23rd in baseball in home runs surrendered (61 total, 1.3 per game).

-- Ashcraft gets the start for the Reds, his 10th of the season.
-He is 2-2 with a 4.84 ERA and 36 strikeouts in 48 1/3 innings pitched.
+- The Reds will look to Lively (1-2) in his second start this season.

-- His most recent appearance was on Wednesday against the Colorado Rockies, when the right-hander went five innings, surrendering seven earned runs while allowing 10 hits.
+- In his most recent appearance on Friday, the right-hander threw 5 2/3 innings against the New York Yankees, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.